 I used to think I had too many interests to find a career path that would fit.
 This problem of “too many ideas” happens to me now too whenever I have too many ideas for my business.
 Big head spin.
 I even had that today.

-One the one hand, ideas can be energizing.
-I love ideas.
+On the one hand, ideas can be energizing.
+I love ideas!!

-But when it comes to choosing a career path or a path for your business, it can feel like a swirl of question marks that kinda left me feeling stuck, hopeless, or sometimes just exhausted waiting for clarity to come.
+But when it comes to choosing a career path or a path for your business, it can feel like a swirl of question marks that has at times left me feeling stuck, hopeless, or sometimes just exhausted waiting for clarity to come.

 However, now I see that the concept of “too many interests” is out of an old playbook that says I have to choose one narrow direction for life, and that’s that.
 But life and work are more complex and interesting than that.
 Right?

 I do think some people might have more broad ranging interests than others, and they are perhaps lovers of Ideas Ideas Ideas, or what some call a “Renaissance Soul”.
 I’m raising my hand on that one.
-(By the way, being an idea-generating person is a unique talent, and it’s a marketable skill that could be a clue for your path.)
+(By the way, being an idea-generating person is actually a unique talent, and it’s a marketable skill that could be a clue for your path.
+Aha.)

-Over time, with seeing the inside stories as a career/business coach, I now think we all have multiple interests.
+Over time, with seeing the inside stories as a career and business coach, I now think we all have multiple interests.
 Don’t you?
-Maybe your interests don’t all seem relevant to your career, at first, but you do have multiple interests, I bet.
+Maybe your interests don’t all seem relevant to your career or business, at first, but you do have multiple interests, I bet.

-I’ll explain a simple method for choosing a career when you have multiple interests.
+I’ll explain one simple method for choosing a path that incorporates multiple interests.

 Imagine a Venn Diagram, of 3 intersecting circles, that include your top 3 interests.
 Then make up some things that would fit in the middle (intersection) of that diagram.
 Make it a brainstorm and enjoy it.

 I’ve done this brainstorming for myself and I’ve done it with my clients.
 It’s fun.
-(I am using my love of generating ideas in my work as a career and business coach.
+(I get to use my love of generating ideas in my work as a career and business coach.
 I found a path to use this strength.
 Yay.)

-For instance, maybe you’re interested in health/wellness, leadership, and environmental concerns.
+For instance, maybe you’re interested in: 1) health/wellness, 2) leadership, and 3) environmental concerns.
 One thing at that intersection could be working for a wellness-related organization, as a leader who is helping them be more environmentally responsible, or to go organic with the products.
-And that’s just one of many things that could fit at that intersection.
+And that’s just two of many things that could fit at that intersection.

-I think using the intersection for your brainstorming will generate more interesting ideas for you.
+I think using the intersection for your brainstorming will generate interesting ideas for you.
 No more having to choose between multiple interests.
-This way, you can have it all and your heart has an easier time saying Yes to it.
+This way, you can have it all, and your heart has an easier time saying Yes to it.

 If nothing else, I hope you’ll stop saying “I have too many ideas” or “too many interests.”

 You’re fabulous the way you are and you can find something that honors the multi-interested you.
 You might even find an intersection waiting for you right where you are working now, right in your current workplace, or in your current business, with a bit of a tweak.

 Sending love and ease to you,